duguyue100/macman/README.md

 ### Terminal Multiplexer

-Mac has one old version of `screen` within the system, there are 5 basic commands available.
+Mac has a older version of `screen`, you can update by installing newer build from `homebrew`.

 You can insteall `tmux` through MacPorts, and the you can use a richer set of commands to manage your terminal.